GSuryaP/UE23CS352B-Project/README.md

 # Personal Expense Tracker System

-A full-stack web application built using **Spring Boot, Thymeleaf, and H2 Database** (with MySQL migration support) to manage and track personal expenses with multi-user support and admin functionality.
+A full-stack web application built using **Spring Boot, Thymeleaf, and MySQL Database** to manage and track personal expenses with multi-user support and admin functionality.

 ---